Muscatine's Palms 10 lets residents take a piece of movie-going experience home

 “People really love movie theater popcorn," Vann-Orsdel said.
 "Everybody’s stuck at home and streaming old movies, and what goes better with movies than movie theater popcorn?”

 Vann-Orsdel said that, thanks to the “overwhelming support” toward the program, they have kept all their salaried employees on payroll and will be able to do so for at least four more weeks.
-They were also able to bring back a few hourly employees, due to how busy they were from all the curbside orders.
+They were also able to bring back a few hourly employees, because of the curbside order demands.

 “We’re doing all the things that everyone else is to survive, but to have a little bit of revenue coming in really goes a long way,” Vann-Orsdel said, “and I think it just showed how important each theater is to its community.”
 As for opening their doors, he added that they are already looking at options and ways to provide space for social distancing as well as a safe and clean environment in their theaters.